 My insurance policy states that my personal health insurance is primary to my auto insurance even though my injuries were as a result of an automobile accident.

 In order to save money on premiums, New Jersey’s Insurance laws allow you to use your private health insurance as the primary insurance if you are injured and need treatment as a result of an automobile accident.
 At Greg Prosmushkin, P.C., our staff will help guide you through the different types of insurances, and uncover which insurance is primary.
-Consult us today for more information.
+Contact us today for more information.

 What if the Person at Fault Didn’t Have Insurance or Didn’t Have Enough Insurance to Compensate Me for the Damage They Caused?